SeanHostetter/SBML/README.md

 # Saddleback-Machine-Learning-Club
-This repo is for storing the various machine learning projects created by the Saddleback Machine Learning Club.
+This repo contains example code for the Saddleback Machine Learning Club.